How Can I Become a Patient Service Representative?

 What's My Salary Potential and Job Outlook?

-According to Salary.com, the median salary of patient representatives was $45,945 as of January 2015.
-The BLS estimated that all customer service representatives would experience a 13% job growth for the period 2012 through 2022.
-Those working in health care and social assistance would see a much higher growth, of nearly 30%, in that same period.
+According to Salary.com, the median salary of patient representatives was $47,843 as of November 2019.
+The BLS estimated that all customer service representatives would experience a -2% job growth for the period 2018 through 2028.